 - Prospective adoptive parents are encouraged to think carefully about pursuing this option as applicants are unlikely to be matched with a healthy child.

 Applications for children from the China Special Needs program:

 - The waiting time for children with special needs will depend on the time it takes to match a child with your family.
 For prospective adoptive parents with the capacity to meet identified special needs, the waiting time is likely to be significantly shorter than applications for children from the general China program.

-Western Australia, Victoria and South Australia are the only States accepting applications for children from the China Special Needs program.
+Western Australia and Victoria are the only States accepting applications for children from the China Special Needs program.